shaunthecomputerscientist/Real_Analysis-PILER/Real Analysis/lesson5.md

 # Limit Superior & Limit Inferior:

-Let's recap what ir means to be unbounded.
+Let's recap what it means to be unbounded.

 A sequence is divergent to $\infty$ if,